bioinfo-ucsd/BISB-Bootcamp-2022/docs/people.md

 ---

 # People

-Bootcamp is led by current BISB PhD students!
-Four lead Bootcamp instructors curate Bootcamp's content and teach the majority of modules.
-Guest instructors also leaed modules on specialized topics.
+{:.no_toc}

+Bootcamp is led by current BISB/BMI PhD students with help from many others!
+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

 ## Bootcamp Instructors

+Bootcamp instructors curate Bootcamp's content and teach the majority of modules.

 {% assign instructors = site.staffers | where: 'role', 'Bootcamp Instructor' %}
 {% for staffer in instructors %}